 Import and export of local currency is limited to ₫15,000,000.
 Import and export of foreign currency over US$7,000 should be declared at customs.

 The US Dollar is the most favoured foreign currency.
 Australian, British, Japanese, Singaporean and Thai currency, as well as the Euro, can usually be changed in the larger cities; great difficulty may be encountered in trying to exchange any other currencies.
 There is a commission charge for changing money in banks.

 Vietnam duty free

 The following items may be freely imported into Vietnam by travellers without incurring customs duty:

 • 400 cigarettes or 100 cigars or 500g of tobacco.

 • 1.5L of spirits over 22% volume or 2L of fortified wines or liqueurs under 22% volume or 3L of other alcoholic drinks.

-The importation of non-prescribed drugs, firearms, anti-government literature and pornography is prohibited.
+The importation of non-prescribed drugs, weapons, anti-government literature and pornography is prohibited.
 CD can be kept for screening and then returned after a few days.